 Tho’ the Sport be ours, the Bacon’s your own.”

 The flitch of bacon custom was also popular enough that in the late 1700s a comedic opera titled the Flitch of Bacon was performed.
 The opera was created by British minister, magistrate, and playwright, Sir Henry Bate Dudley, and composer and violinist, William Shield.
 The two-act opera had numerous ballads and was performed at the Theatre Royale in the Haymarket Theatre in 1778.
 It received thunderous applause and was pronounced “a most capital entertainment.”
-The following year, in 1779, Dudley published the opera, dedicated it to the “Right Honorable Lord and Lady Algernon Percy,” and ended it with the following chorus:
+The same year that Eliza de Feuillide settled in France in 1779 was the same year that Dudley published the opera, dedicated it to the “Right Honorable Lord and Lady Algernon Percy,” and ended it with the following chorus:

 “Mark but this, and we’ll ensure ye

 The flitch of bacon custom waned by the early 1800s, and, then, during the Victorian Era, William Harrison Ainsworth repopularized it with the publication of his novel, The Custom of Dunmow: a Tale of English Home.
 The plot of his novel involved a man who married a succession of women in an attempt to find the right wife.
 In 1855, because of the popularity of Ainsworth’s book and because Ainsworth donated two flitches of bacon to Dunmow, the flitch of bacon custom was revived.
 The Dunmow Flitch Trials have continued since that time and have occurred almost annually.
 Today, they are organized and presented by the Dunmow Flitch Trials Committee.

 * A flitch of bacon refers to a side of bacon, as does a gammon of bacon.
 The only difference between the two was a flitch was cured and a gammon was uncured.